 Fortunately he had slipped his favorite dice into the pocket of his gabardine raincoat before going aboard, in a hope that he might have a chance to "roll de bones" with some of the seamen, thus enhancing his fortunes at the same time that he whiled away the days and nights.
 Luck favored him, for he almost immediately found that the freight clerk, an Ulsterman, who himself carried personal dice, was willing to entertain him.
-At once Mr. William Johnson became so immersed in the game that he was quite oblivious to the touching picture presented by a throng of anxious patriots from the munition factories who had come to see him off.
+At once Mr. William Johnson became so immersed in the game that he was quite oblivious to the touching picture presented by a throng of anxious patriots from the munition factories who had come to determination to be a hero.
+He would never permit egress.
+The mate squirmed a bit but the captain only a German submarine to sink the "Rule the Waves," so long as a hundred million people had entrusted their beloved citizen to his care.
+He knew he was a fine speciment of the modern English sea dog.
+How they had developed since the days of Drake and Raleigh, developed and blossomed out in to the great modern school whose lights are Ismay and Turner!
+And now he proudly thought of the cargo of false teeth which he was hastening to the doddering old lion's jaws.
+He dismissed the thought of the Huns from his mind.